Life Renewed 2014-2015

 Meanwhile I enjoy my eclectic nest.

-In May 2017 I returned to work as an orrinance worker in the Provo Temple but chose to work on Thursday, giving me ample time to recover from the stress of working early Monday morning in the baptistry.
+In May 2017 I returned to work as an ordinance worker in the Provo Temple after having taken a break during the winter months but chose to work on Thursday, giving me ample time to recover from the stress of working early Monday morning in the baptistry.
 My first day promised a better situation in a number of ways and I returned home feeling good about the decision.
 Even though my line included three initiatory sessions I was not fatigued or stressed.

 On May 16 of 2017 several of my children became involved in rescuing their father when he took a road trip in pursuit of aiding a chimera he has been supporting.
 He ended up in trouble in Arizona, driving as if intoxicated due to an accident that impaired the electronics in his car.
 He was stopped by police who discovered letters mailed to his neighbors address.
 Apparently he had been using her address to avoid assumed surveillance of his activities that involved sending hundreds of thousands of dollars to internet scammers in Africa.
 They convinced him that a woman had fallen in love with him and needed help.
 Earlier his oldest daughter had begun to suspect the scale of the scheme and took steps to establish a conservancy but other family members held off until the latest incident which demonstrates that he really is quite impaired and should not drive or live on his own.
 His finances had become somewhat tangled but there was reason to hope that it was not too late to restrict his access to the scammers and secure his future.